 All S41 listed species are prioritised locally if they regularly breed or overwinter in Barnsley.

 Schedules 1, 5 and 8 of the Wildlife and Countryside Act 1981 list birds,animals and plants respectively for which there is special protection.
-These are also prioritised locally.
+These may also be prioritised locally.

 Which species in Barnsley should get our attention?

-There are some species for which there are signs that, although they do not currently breed or overwinter in Barnsley, they potentially could do so, and these will be prioritised as well.
+There are however some species for which there are signs that, although they do not currently breed or overwinter in Barnsley, they potentially could do so.
+The list of Local Priority Species therefore needs to be kept under review.

-Sites where there are good populations and assemblages of species, will warrant attention, even when these are not all priority or rare species.
+Sites where there are good populations and assemblages of species will be a local conservation priority, even when these are not all priority species.

 More information is being prepared on the priority species in Barnsley with action plans for some species on how they can be protected and supported.